Bulk Testing PageSpeed Insights with the SEO Spider

 Now that the tool can crawl and render our chosen URLs, we need to tell it what data we actually want to pull out, (i.e: those glorious PageSpeed scores).

-- Open up the custom extraction panel, (Configuration > Custom > Extraction) and enter in the following Xpath variables.
+- Open up the custom extraction panel, (Configuration > Custom > Extraction) and enter in the following Xpath variables depending on which metrics you want to pull.

 If done correctly you should have a nice green tick next to each entry, a bit like this: